gtortone/FzDAQ/README.md

  };
  ```

 Some config file examples are available in GIT repository [config directory](config/).
-To explain various configuration attributes we will use the following convention: the attribute 'device' in the sample section above will be defined as
+To explain various configuration attributes we will use the following convention: the attribute 'url' in the sample section above will be defined as

 ```fzreader.consumer.url```